edf-hpc/prown/README.md

 Tests require `sudo` to prepare the testing environment as root.

+To perform the tests for many corner cases and the most complex behaviours, multiple users and groups are needed.
+Prown comes with its own test framework to prepare a test environment with fake users and groups.

+This is realized with a first shell script `run.sh` that install **prown** in `/tmp` and then runs `isolate` program.
+This one creates a Linux mount namespace and setup an overlay with host root filesystem (RO) and a tmpfs (RW).
+The `/tmp` directory is bind-mounted from the host to get access to **prown** installation.
+The `isolate` program finally runs Python script `launch.py`.
+This one first reads tests definitions in Yaml file `defs.yml`, then creates the defined fake users and groups in `/etc/passwd`, `/etc/shadown` and `/etc/groups` (in tmpfs) and runs all tests.
+The results are checked against expected output, files owner/modes modifications, etc and finally reported.

 ### i18n

 The gettext pot and po file for translation are automatically updated within